-The school has adopted the graduated response to special educational needs assessment and provision, as recommended by Cambridgeshire LEA and the SEN Code of Practice (2001).
-If you have any concern about the special educational provision for your child, or about special educational needs provision generally, please speak to Sophie Evans, our inclusion leader, or to any member of the governing body.
-If you speak to a governor, he/she will, in the first instance, refer the matter to the Headteacher.
-The Headteacher will investigate and then contact you within ten working days.
-If he has not resolved the matter to your satisfaction, it will be referred to the special needs committee of the governors, who will consider the concern at their next meeting and contact you within ten working days from the date of the meeting.
+The school has adopted the graduated response to special educational needs assessment and provision, as recommended by the SEND Code of Practice (2014).
+If you have any concern about the special educational provision for your child, or about special educational needs provision generally, please speak to Sophie Evans, our inclusion leader.

-Please enquire at the school office for a copy of our Special Education Needs policy.
+Please enquire at the school office for a copy of our Inclusion Policy.